jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

 Exploiting the Windows Kernel (NTFS with WNF)
-Part 2, described improvements which can be made to an exploit to enhance reliability, stability and clean\-up afterwards, including exploitation without the CVE\-2021\-322021 NCC Group Annual Research ReportIn November 2021, NCC Groups Exploit DevelopmentGroup (Aaron Adams, Cedric Halbronn, and Alex
+Part 2, described improvements which can be made to an exploit to enhance reliability, stability and clean\-up afterwards, including exploitation without the CVE\-2021\- 31955 information disclosure, enabling better exploit primitives through PreviousMode, and some thoughts on detection.
+In November 2021, Alex Plaskett presented Pwning the Windows 10 Kernel with NTFS and WNF at POC (Power of Community) 2021, based on his earlier blog posts.
+His slides for that presentation are available here.
+33
+2021 NCC Group Annual Research Report
+In November 2021, NCC Groups Exploit Development
-Plaskett) participated in Pwn2Own Austin 2021, where they successfully exploited the Lexmark MC3224i printer with a file write bug, as well as gaining code execution on the Western Digital PR4100 NAS.
-This work was supported by Catalin Visinescu to retrieve firmware from one of the devices and Matt Lewis and Matt Trueman with equipment procurement and logistics support.332021 NCC Group Annual Research ReportOther Research \& SpeakingIn January 2021, Manuel Gins Rodrguez \& DiegoGmez Maran published Technical Advisory Linksys
+Group (Aaron Adams, Cedric Halbronn, and Alex Plaskett) participated in Pwn2Own Austin 2021, where they successfully exploited the Lexmark MC3224i printer with a file write bug, as well as gaining code execution on the Western Digital PR4100 NAS.
+This work was supported by Catalin Visinescu to retrieve firmware from one of the devices and Matt Lewis and Matt Trueman with equipment procurement and logistics support.
+34
+2021 NCC Group Annual Research Report
+Other Research \& Speaking
+In January 2021, Manuel Gins Rodrguez \& Diego
-WRT160NL Authenticated Command Injection (CVE\- 2021\-25310\).
-Successful exploitation of this vulnerability on the Linksys WRT160NL switch can lead to remote code execution on the affected device.In February 2021, Manuel Gins Rodrguez publishedTechnical Advisory \- Administrative Passcode Recovery and Authenticated Remote Buffer Overflow Vulnerabilities in Gigaset DX600A Handset (CVE\-2021\-25309, CVE\- 2021\-25306\), where he shared that there were two
+Gmez Maran published Technical Advisory Linksys WRT160NL Authenticated Command Injection (CVE\- 2021\-25310\).
+Successful exploitation of this vulnerability on the Linksys WRT160NL switch can lead to remote code execution on the affected device.
+In February 2021, Manuel Gins Rodrguez published Technical Advisory \- Administrative Passcode Recovery and Authenticated Remote Buffer Overflow Vulnerabilities in Gigaset DX600A Handset (CVE\-2021\-25309, CVE\- 2021\-25306\), where he shared that there were two